sagar-datta/travel-itinerary-ai/README.md

 ## 🙏 Acknowledgments

-- Next.js team for the framework
+- Next.js team for the excellent framework
-- Google for the Gemini API
+- Google for the powerful Gemini API
 - All contributors who help improve the project